Metal Search

 1. X-ray fluorescence begins with the generation of X-rays.
 These X-rays are directed at the sample, where they interact with the material.

-2. The energy of the X-rays causes inner-shell electrons in the sample’s atoms to be ejected, which is a key step in X-ray fluorescence.
+2. The X-ray energy causes inner-shell electrons in the sample’s atoms to be ejected, which is a key step in X-ray fluorescence.

 3. As these vacancies are created, outer-shell electrons move in to fill them.
 This shift results in the emission of fluorescent X-rays – the heart of X-ray fluorescence.